octabytes/blog/content/posts/browserless/how-to-use-browserless-with-n8n-to-capture-screenshots/index.md

 ---
-draft: true
+draft: false
 title: "How to use Browserless with N8N to capture screenshots"
-date: "2024-04-20"
+date: "2024-11-18"
-description: "Let's see how you can create an application that makes HTTP requests to Browserless and get screenshots.
-During this tutorial, we will be building the workflow from scratch.
-Before we start, ensure you have deployed N8N, we will be self-hosting it on Elestio.

-What is N8N?

-N8N is"
-tags: []
+description: "Learn how to use N8N and Browserless to create automated workflows for web screenshot tasks.
+This tutorial covers deploying N8N on OctaByte, setting up Browserless, and building a workflow to capture screenshots programmatically."
+tags: [N8N, Browserless, automation, workflow, web scraping, headless browser, screenshots, OctaByte, tutorial, open-source]
-categories: [Network, No-code, Low-code]
+categories: [Development, Network, No-code, Low-code]
 cover:
   image: images/cover.png
   caption: "How to use Browserless with N8N to capture screenshots"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Let's see how you can create an application that makes HTTP requests to [Browserless](https://elest.io/open-source/browserless?ref=blog.elest.io) and get screenshots.
+Let's see how you can create an application that makes HTTP requests to [Browserless](https://octabyte.io/development/network/browserless) and get screenshots.
 During this tutorial, we will be building the workflow from scratch.
-Before we start, ensure you have deployed N8N, we will be self\-hosting it on [Elestio](https://elest.io/open-source/n8n?ref=blog.elest.io).
+Before we start, ensure you have deployed N8N, we will be self\-hosting it on [OctaByte](https://octabyte.io/applications/automation/n8n).

 ## What is N8N?